Blog by Andrew Coles, Head of Solution Consulting, Surecomp

 Late payments and cash flow bottlenecks are two of the most significant factors behind supply chain breakdowns and poor supplier performance.
 Not only can they damage supplier-buyer relationships, but they can also affect other supplier relationships along the chain, causing disruption and incurring financial costs in the form of expensive late payment penalties.

-Supply chain finance helps to ease such issues, enabling stronger and more efficient supply chains for everyone involved.
+Supply chain finance (SCF) helps to ease such issues, enabling stronger and more efficient supply chains for everyone involved.

 What is supply chain finance?